Stocks fall for a 3rd day; Bitcoin sinks after a wild ride

 Higher interest rates drag on most of the stock market, but they are particularly painful for stocks, especially technology shares, considered the most expensive and those bid up for profits expected far into the future.

-Treasury yields were mostly higher.
-The yield on the 10-year Treasury note rose to 1.68% from 1.64% late Tuesday.
+Treasury yields mostly rose.
+The yield on the 10-year Treasury note rose to 1.67% from 1.64% late Tuesday.

 Credit: Mark Lennihan